 How to Donate Impactfully After a Disaster

-By Charlotte Friedman, Program Officer, Center for Designed Philanthropy
+By Charlotte Friedman, Senior Program Officer, Center for Designed Philanthropy

 In recent years, we have seen an increase in natural and human-made disasters.
 Antisemitic acts, mass shootings, pandemics, floods, earthquakes, wildfires, wars, and humanitarian disasters have dominated the media cycle and have had devastating effects on communities.
 In the aftermath of these tragedies, we often feel the urge to take immediate action.
 We want to offer support to communities in need, but don’t know where to start.